- Despite Bitcoin’s popularity, several alternatives — altcoins — have emerged over time. This is the 2nd in our series of explainers for altcoins.

 Among many others, Bitcoin is the primary Litecoin competitor.
 Although presently, the phrase — “a Bitcoin fork” — has become quite common, it was extremely revolutionary in 2011 when Litecoin was released.
 Consequently, early adopters witnessed 1 LTC valued at $0.03 in July 2012 reaching $40 in November 2013: a 1,300x or 130,000% increase.

 Litecoin transfers are 4x faster than Bitcoin transfers.
-While Bitcoin takes an average of 10 minutes for a block confirmation, Litecoin finishes the process in 2.5 minutes.
-The difference this speed variance creates in its throughput is huge: Bitcoin throughputs 7 transactions per second whereas Litecoin throughputs 56 transactions per second.
+While Bitcoin takes an average of 10 minutes per block confirmation, Litecoin finishes the process in 2.5 minutes.
+The difference this speed variance creates in its throughput is huge: Bitcoin throughputs 7 transactions per second whereas Litecoin throughputs 56 transactions in the same time frame.

 In turn, this also affects the scalability factor of the two coins, making Litecoin more scalable and flexible.
 However, both Litecoin and Bitcoin have integrated scalability tools like SegWit and Lightning.

 Challenging the dominance of ASIC based mining is one of Lee’s primary motives behind Litecoin.
-This is because ASIC hardware is expensive, and therefore, Litecoin allows mining on much cheaper Graphics Processing Units (GPUs).
+ASIC hardware is expensive, whereas Litecoin makes use of GPU (Graphics Processing Unit) mining, which is much cheaper.

 Additionally, Bitcoin uses the SHA-256 hash rate, which demands an increasing rate of computational power to process transactions as the number of transactions increases over time.
 This demand of increasing computational power served as the incentive for monopolization of mining facilities by big companies who could afford multiple ASIC based computers to run parallel processing.

-On the other hand, Litecoin uses the Scrypt algorithm on GPUs which does not support parallel mining functions, thereby preventing the centralization of ASIC and also decreasing the cost of mining.
+On the other hand, Litecoin uses the Scrypt algorithm on GPUs which does not support parallel mining functions, thereby preventing the centralization of ASIC mining while decreasing the cost.

-In spite of the previously mentioned advantageous features of Litecoin over Bitcoin, at the time of writing, 1 LTC has a market value of $43.17 while 1 BTC = $9,348.
-This is because of numerous factors that soil the usability of litecoins.
+In spite of the previously mentioned advantages of Litecoin over Bitcoin, at the time of writing, 1 LTC has a market value of $198, while 1 BTC = $55,500.
+There numerous factors that affect the adoption and usability of Litecoin.

-One significant factor for it could be its hashrate, or the total mining power dispensed to the network by miners.
-With a significantly lower hashrate than Bitcoin, Litecoin’s security could be at stake, as it would take equally lower mining and computational power to launch an attack against the Litecoin network.
+One significant factor is its hashrate, or the total mining power dispensed to the network by miners.
+With a significantly lower hashrate than Bitcoin, Litecoin’s security could be at stake, as it would take much lower mining and computational power to launch an attack against the Litecoin network compared to Bitcoin.

-However, while the price is 216x lower than that of bitcoin’s, the reason for its continued presence among the top ten cryptocurrency tokens is that there are 4x more coins to be mined than bitcoins.
-While bitcoins are limited to 21 million, there are 84 million litecoins to be circulated.
+However, while the price is significantly lower than that of Bitcoin’s, the reason for its continued presence among the top ten cryptocurrency tokens is that there are 4x more coins to be mined than bitcoins.
+Bitcoin is limited to a total supply of 21 million tokens, while there are 84 million Litecoins to be circulated.

 Predictions for Litecoin

-Time and again, Charlie Lee has stressed the importance of stability the protocol has maintained over the years.
-That said, he looks forward to a secure future and has currently planned a MimbleWimble upgrade which is aimed at improving Litecoin’s privacy and scalability.
+Time and again, Charlie Lee has stressed the importance of stability that the protocol has maintained over the years.
+He looks forward to a secure future and has currently planned a MimbleWimble upgrade which is aimed at improving Litecoin’s privacy and scalability.